 It is now an established fact that DHT is associated with hair loss and hair thinning.
-So, as a result, you may have a bald head or patchy beard.
+So, as a result, you may have a bald head or a patchy beard.

 Consuming coconut oil can lower the converting enzyme and in turn reduce balding and patchy beard.